Brieskorn submanifolds, Local moves on knots, and knot products: Main results on local moves on knots and products of knots, and review of the authors' old results

-{\bf Local moves on high dimensional knots.} In \cite{Ogasa98n} the following is proved: The $(p+1,p+1)$-pass-move on spherical $(2p+1)$-knots preserves the Arf invariant (resp. the signature) if $p$ is even (resp. odd).
-Furthermore the following is proved: Let $p$ be even (resp. odd).
-Simple $(2p+1)$-knots, $K$ and $J$, are $(p+1,p+1)$-pass-move-equivalent if and only if their Arf invariant (resp. their signature) are the same.
+{\bf Local moves on high dimensional knots.} In \cite{Ogasa98n} the following is proved: The $(p+1,p+1)$-pass-move on spherical $(2p+1)$-knots preserves the Arf invariant (respectively, the signature) if $p$ is even (respectively, odd).
+Furthermore the following is proved: Let $p$ be even (respectively, odd).
+Simple $(2p+1)$-knots, $K$ and $J$, are $(p+1,p+1)$-pass-equivalent if and only if their Arf invariant (respectively, their signature) are the same.

+\cite[A result between Definitions 5.1 and 5.2]{Ogasaribbontwo} proved the following: Let $p$ be any even (respectively, odd) positive integer.
+Let $K$ be a $(2p+1)$ knot. $K$ is $(p+1,p+1)$-pass-move equivalent to the unknot if and only if $K$ is a simple knot and the Arf invariant (respectively, the signature) is zero. \\

-In \cite{Ogasa04, Ogasa07, Ogasa09} the following are proved: The (1,2)-pass move (resp. the ribbon-move) on spherical 2-knots preserves the $\mu$-invariant of 2-knots, the $\Q/\Z$-valued $\widetilde\eta$-invariants of 2-knots, the Farber-Levine pairing of 2-knots, and partial information of the cup product of three elements in $H^1_{cpt}($the complement of each 2-knot$)$.
-Note that the ribbon-move is a kind of local moves on 2-links.
+In \cite{Ogasa04, Ogasa07, Ogasa09} the following are proved: The (1,2)-pass move (respectively, the ribbon-move) on spherical 2-knots preserves the $\mu$-invariant of 2-knots, the $\Q/\Z$-valued $\widetilde\eta$-invariants of 2-knots, the Farber-Levine pairing of 2-knots, and partial information of the cup product of three elements in $H^1_{cpt}($the complement of each 2-knot$)$.
+Note that the ribbon-move is a kind of local moves on 2-submanifolds of $S^4$. \\

 In \cite{OgasaT3} the following is proved: For the Alexander polynomial $A( 2mm)$ of high dimensional knots we have an identity